chevybeef/nvim-config-move/README.md

 ./nvim-config-move.py change lazyvim kickstart
 ```

-note: the dot before the extension is not required
+note: the dot before the extension is not included

-note: the script will abort if it doesn't find all 4 directories (make them manually if required)